 Compared to Apple and Mozilla browsers, Google Chrome has been slower to respond to privacy concerns.
 This is due, in part, to Google’s robust advertising business, earning the platform nearly $135 billion in revenue in 2019.
-However, this past January, Google announced its Privacy Sandbox initiative to prepare businesses for a third-party cookie-less future.
+However, Google announced its Privacy Sandbox initiative to prepare businesses for a third-party cookie-less future.
 They have recently updated their timeline for phasing out third-party cookies on Chrome until the second half of 2024.

 Reaching a “middle ground,” where both consumers’ and businesses’ needs are met, is the primary objective of these activities.
 Legislators and technology platforms working together on this opportunity will continue to be the key to reaching this brighter future.

 The good news is that even without third-party cookies, digital advertising will go on.
 We recommend that you start researching alternatives to ensure that your brand is ready for the next marketing evolution stage.